quantumx-apps/filebrowserDocs/content/en/docs/Integrations/Media/configuration.md

 ### Test in FileBrowser

 1. Navigate to a video file in FileBrowser
+2. Ensure user profile settings have "video previews" enabled
-2. Check if a thumbnail preview is generated
+3. Check if a thumbnail preview is generated
-3. For subtitle extraction, enable it in share settings and verify subtitles appear in the video player
+4. For subtitle extraction, enable it in share settings and verify subtitles appear in the video player

 ## Next Steps